Any questions you have about Good-Gums, you can find right here!

 Is continual use necessary?

-To get the maximum benefits from using Good-Gums, we recommend that you keep using it and not discontinue it.
+For the maximum, long-term benefits and for life-long oral health, we recommend that you keep doing what you will have seen has worked, and not discontinue using the Good-Gums strategy for supporting gum health.
 Gum cells are one of the fastest reproducing cells in the body and each new generation of cells need all the help they can get!

 Why is it a powder instead of a paste?

-The pure ingredients in Good-Gums are extracted from parts of plants (such as leaves, bark, fruit pulp, skins and sap) so Good-Gums is produced as a dry powder to help the ingredients retain their full potency longer and stay fresh until it is used – without any need for added preservatives.
-As soon as the powder effortlessly dissolves in your mouth, the ingredients activate to clean your teeth and are absorbed by your gums.
+In addition, other pure ingredients in Good-Gums are extracted from parts of plants (such as leaves, bark, fruit pulp, skins and sap) so Good-Gums is produced as a dry powder to help the ingredients retain their full potency longer and stay fresh until it is used – without any need for added preservatives.
+As soon as the powder effortlessly dissolves in your mouth, the ingredients activate to be absorbed by your gums.

 Does it help with receding gums or bleeding gums?